sgotzler/demo_site_PH/README.md

 # demo_site_PH
-demo site for the lesson on deploying digital reading editions
+This is the demo site for the lesson on deploying digital reading editions.